WHEN FRIENDS COME TO STAY // A Spring Weekend In The Highlands

 Easy like Sunday morning

 Education disguised as whole lot of fun!
 Farm Club at Werai is perfect for this with their paddock to plate philosophy, awesome farm tours and rustic café.
 Introduce yourself to the donkeys, goats, alpacas, chickens and honey bees on the self-guided tour.
 Or book the 4WD farm tour up to Lantern Hill.
+(Soz guys - Farm Club aren't running these at the moment because of COVID but are working on reintroducing some new options to experience farm life - we'll let you know once we know!).

 Another rainy day option for you, Sunday’s 11:00am show at the Australian Puppet Centre in Sutton Forest is a unique entertainment experience for the whole family.
 Poor old Granny (a life size puppet) freaks out as everything around her comes to life!
 Wonder if Granny drinks puppet brandy!